vineetdcunha/Python/README.md

 Load_Tweet_User_Data - Loading Tweets and corresponding users in sqllite

+Employee_Grouping - Load employee data and group by salary

 # Ellipse - python
 Ellipse_Area_Circumference - Capture the necessary information of an ellipse and return the area and circumference